S1L3NTW0LF/WGU-C867/README.md

 ii.
 ROSTER class
 - in this there is a vector array that stores student objects
 - there is a member function that parses data, stores it in an array and then uses the array as arguements for the constructor for the Student class.
+- contains other member functions used to access student data